binance-exchange/binance-official-api-docs/web-socket-streams.md

 * The following data can be sent through the websocket instance in order to subscribe/unsubscribe from streams.
 Examples can be seen below.
 * The `id` used in the JSON payloads is an unsigned INT used as an identifier to uniquely identify the messages going back and forth.
+* In the response, if the `result` received is `null` this means the request sent was a success for non-query requests (e.g. Subscribing/Unsubscribing).

 ### Subscribe to a stream
 * Request